 A good home inspection involves a complete examination of the property.
 Home inspectors take an in-depth look at the home, including its foundation, roof, electrical systems and crawlspace.

 The VA does not require a home inspection.
 It does not impose restrictions on home inspections either.

 However, your VA loan officer may be able to recommend a good inspector who has worked with military and veteran homebuyers before.

 Any home inspector should thoroughly examine your new home from the bottom up, according to the International Association of Certified Home Inspectors, which provides checklists for homebuyers and home inspectors.

 Inspectors will check your attic’s condition and ventilation, and check the roof for any leaks or other problems.
 They should also examine your home’s heating, cooling, ventilation, plumbing and electrical systems, and look at the safety and structural integrity of each room and any stairs in the house.

 Have your inspector check your fireplace’s safety and test all of the home’s built-in appliances as well.
 If you’re purchasing an old home, consider having your inspector test for mold, lead paint and asbestos as well.

-What is the Difference Between a Home Inspection and the VA Appraisal?
+What Is the Difference Between a Home Inspection and a VA Appraisal?

 A VA home loan appraisal is not the same as a home inspection.
 VA appraisals are a tool VA lenders use to confirm a property’s value.